koii-network/docs/develop/settlement-layer/running-a-k2-node/validator-setup.md

 It doesn't have to be stored on your validator, and it shouldn't be stored anywhere where unauthorized people could access it.

-It's reccomended that you use `systemctl` to manage the validator process.
-To set up the validator service you can complete the following steps
+It's recommended that you use `systemctl` to manage the validator process.
+To set up the validator service you can complete the following steps.

 ## Step 1: Create a Systemctl Service File for the Validator